Balloon (2018 film): Plot

 For the next few weeks, both families live in constant fear that the Stasi might link them to the attempted escape.
 Doris in particular is worried because she lost her medication in the forest, which gave the Stasi important information in the form of personalised pills.
-Peter really wants to try again.
+Peter wants to try again.
 Before that, however, they travel to East Berlin, where they hope to be able to get out of the country with the help of the East Berlin US Embassy, but this attempt fails.
-Peter is able to convince Günter to make another balloon attempt to escape.
+Peter can convince Günter to make another balloon attempt to escape.
 Since they must be careful in obtaining the materials to avoid raising suspicion, the family members only buy small quantities of suitable fabric in different cities.
 Günter sits at the sewing machine every night to join the pieces of fabric.
 Meanwhile, Seidel is fast putting together all the clues tying the family to the escape.
-At all costs he must prevent the GDR from being embarrassed by a successful escape attempt.
+He must prevent the GDR from being embarrassed by a successful escape attempt at all costs.

-As feared by Doris, the investigators trace their medication back to the local pharmacy, where now all recipients of the tablets are being identified and checked.
-The Stasi publishes photos in the press of objects that the Strelzyks had to leave behind at the landing site of their first attempt.
-Günter has to move the sewing work to the Strelzyks' cellar because his neighbors have become aware of the constant running noise of the sewing machine.
-When Frank realizes that Klara's father Erik has to go to the pharmacy because someone is wanted, and that the wind is blowing to the south, the prerequisite for their escape, they want to make the second attempt that same night.
-When the Stasi employees work out their identities and break into their house, the families are already on their way to the starting point.
+Just as Doris feared, the investigators trace their medication back to the local pharmacy, where all recipients of the tablets are now being identified and checked.
+The Stasi published photos in the press of objects that the Strelzyks had to leave behind at the landing site of their first attempt.
+Günter has to move the sewing work to the Strelzyks' cellar because his neighbours have become aware of the constant running noise of the sewing machine.
+When Frank realises that Klara's father Erik has to go to the pharmacy because someone is wanted and that the wind is blowing to the south, the prerequisite for their escape, they want to make the second attempt that same night.
+When the Stasi employees work out their identities and break into their houses, the families are already on their way to the starting point.
 The start is not as perfect this time as on their first attempt and when the gas runs out they have to land in a forest after half an hour's flight.
-At first it is not clear whether they have successfully crossed the border.
+At first, it is not clear whether they have successfully crossed the border.
 Peter and Günter then explore the area and meet a police patrol car.
 When the police tell them that they are in Upper Franconia, the families react joyfully.
 Lieutenant Colonel Seidel and his superior must explain themselves to Stasi chief Erich Mielke, and Erik Baumann is interrogated by the Stasi.